Financial-Times/upp-provisioners/pac-aurora-provisioner/README.md

 `docker build -t pac-provisioner:local .`

+## Using latest stable verion of the PAC Aurora provisioning scripts

+Everytime a new branch is merged in master, a new docker image with the latest stable version of the provisioning scripts is pushed in Docker Hub as a Docker image.
+To use the latest Docker image run:

+`docker pull coco/pac-aurora-provisioner:latest`

 ## IMPORTANT: Check Configuration

 Before proceeding with provisioning or decommissioning an Aurora cluster, please double check the Ansible vault configuration.
 To do that, first [install Ansible](http://docs.ansible.com/ansible/latest/intro_installation.html) locally, then run the following: